JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 In his [evidence](http://crappistmartin.github.io/images/Mark_Maginn.pdf) to the site 7 CPO inquiry, Mark Maginn explains that leaseholders are assessed for rehousing on a 'cascade' assessment basis;

+>"The purpose of the financial assessment is to determine which category of assistance a homeowner may qualify for ..
+Assistance accordingly works as a cascade." (paras 4.4/4.5)

 >"Homeowners that are assessed as being able to afford less than 25% to less than 100% of the costs of home ownership are recommended for shared ownership (purchase of vacant property from Council owned stock)." (para 6.8)

 > "Homeowners that are assessed as being able to afford less than 25% of the costs of home ownership are recommended for a Council/RSL tenancy." (para 6.7)

 @.
-Given the strict qualifying criteria, it is no surprise that only one leaseholder from the Order land qualified for a tenancy in a new home on completed phase 1a.
+Given that  strict 'cascade' qualifying criteria, it is no surprise that only one leaseholder from the Order land qualified for a tenancy in a new home on completed phase 1a.

 @.
 The AAAP said that there are a 'range of options for leaseholders whose interests are being bought out'.
 (A7.4.1/A7.1.18)